Blair Atholl Patrol Jamborette

 Evenings in the Kastle

-2022 Evening Activities were officially excellent!!
-Explores can bring as much or as little fancy dress and accessories as you like to the evenings.
-2024 event themes will be announced nearer the camp
+Explorers can bring as much or as little fancy dress and accessories as you like to the evenings.
+2026 event themes will be announced throughout 2026!!

 Camp Chief’s Challenge – Team building with a difference